Client ResourcesMarketing

 The NPS calculation involves surveying customers and asking them to rate, on a scale of 0 to 10, their likelihood of recommending the brand to others.
 Based on their responses, customers are categorised into three groups: promoters, passives, and detractors.

 Promoters are customers who provide ratings of 9 or 10 and are highly likely to recommend the brand.
 Passives give ratings of 7 or 8 and are considered somewhat satisfied but less likely to promote the brand actively.
-Detractors, conversely, provide ratings of 0 to 6 and are unlikely to recommend the brand, often expressing dissatisfaction.

 The Net Promoter Score is calculated by subtracting the percentage of detractors from the percentage of promoters.
 The resulting score can range from -100 to 100—a score between -100 to -1 shows that most customers are detractors.
-An NPS between 0 to 49 indicates mixed sentiments among customers — some are passives, and some are promoters.
-50 -100 shows that you have more advocates.

 Ultimately, NPS is a guiding tool for improving customer relationships and advocacy.
-For instance, you can focus on converting detractors into promoters by addressing their concerns, improving their products or services, and delivering exceptional customer experiences.
+For instance, you can focus on converting detractors into promoters by addressing their concerns, improving your products or services, and delivering exceptional customer experiences.

 Customer feedback

-Monitoring specific customer feedback and reviews (as opposed to the public’s general sentiment about your brand) allows you to understand customers' firsthand experiences and opinions.
 It gives you more specific information about what you can do to improve every aspect of your brand.
 So, if a user complains about the “automated sending feature” of your email marketing software, for instance, you can do something about that specific feature.

 Monitoring your customer feedback and reviews is an effective way to foster a positive brand reputation.
 You can quickly identify specific negative feedback and work towards resolving specific issues customers have with your product or service.